ansys/pyfluent/doc/source/index.rst

 You can read your mesh into Ansys Fluent, or, for 3D geometries, create your mesh using the meshing mode of Fluent.
-All other operations are performed within the solution mode of Fluent, including setting boundary conditions, defining fluid properties, executing the solution, refining the mesh, parametric study, and postprocessing and viewing the results.
+All other operations are performed within the solution mode of Fluent, including setting boundary conditions, defining fluid properties, executing the solution, refining the mesh, running a parametric study, and postprocessing and viewing the results.

 Python is a portable, dynamically typed, interpreted programming language that